Forrestfield

 The level of cultural diversity witnessed in Forrestfield was found to be above average when compared nationally for a number of language and cultural background related metrics

-Forrestfield's population showed higher cultural diversity, with 15.3% speaking a language other than English at home and 30.5% born overseas.
-Christianity was the predominant religion, accounting for 43.0%.
-Islam was overrepresented compared to Greater Perth, with 3.1% of Forrestfield's population versus 2.3%.
+Forrestfield, as per the census conducted on 30 June 2016, exhibited higher cultural diversity than most local areas, with 15.3% of residents speaking a language other than English at home and 30.5% born overseas.
+Christianity was the predominant religion in Forrestfield, accounting for 43.0% of the population.
+Notably, Islam was overrepresented in Forrestfield compared to Greater Perth, comprising 3.1% versus 3.2%.

 Frequently Asked Questions - Diversity